AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/database-storage-troubleshooter-on-adobe-commerce.md

 +++**Check default**

 Your database configuration may no longer be at the original default.
-Find the database tmpdir config by running in the MySQL CLI: `SELECT @@DATADIR;`.
+Find the database tmpdir config by running in the [!DNL MySQL] CLI: `SELECT @@DATADIR;`.
 If `/data/mysql/` is outputted, the database tmpdir is now writing to `/data/mysql/`.
-Try to increase space in this directory by following the steps in [MySQL disk space is low on Adobe Commerce on our cloud infrastructure](/help/troubleshooting/database/mysql-disk-space-is-low-on-magento-commerce-cloud.md).
+Try to increase space in this directory by following the steps in [[!DNL MySQL] disk space is low on Adobe Commerce on our cloud infrastructure](/help/troubleshooting/database/mysql-disk-space-is-low-on-magento-commerce-cloud.md).
 Then run `df -h | grep mysql` and then `df -h | grep tmp` in the CLI/Terminal to check disk space usage in `/data/mysql` and `/tmp`.
   < 70% used?

 a.
 YES – You have solved the issue.